 [a-zA-Z0-9][-_\.a-zA-Z0-9]{0,62}

-- VALUE: (Optional) The value to be used in creating the metric.
-This field can be sent in as null or 0 if you intend to purely use the count function when creating a metric.
+- VALUE: (Optional) The value used in creating the metric.
+This field can be sent in as null or 0 if you intend to only use the count function when creating a metric.
 The expected data type is Integer or Float.

-- PROPERTIES: (Optional) A Map of key value pairs that can be used to filter your metrics.
-Learn more about event property capture here.
+- PROPERTIES: (Optional) A map of key value pairs that can filter your metrics.
+To learn more about event property capture, refer to the Events property capture guide.
 Split currently supports three types of properties: strings, numbers, and booleans.

 The track